forio/contour/src/documentation/quickstart.md

 		  </body>
 		</html>

-4. You should now see your Narwhal visualization on your webpage:
+4. You should now see your Contour visualization on your webpage:

 ![QuickStart](quickstart.png)